emmagreenbaum/Team7/README.md

 Attach a link to the data dictionary and explain the importance of it

 # Methods
 We first created a Dimensional Model that includes fact & dimension tables, this model will help us understand the relationship between the different columns.
+After performing transformation on the data, we updated the model with the new column we created which is date_yyy.

 ![trade_model](https://github.com/emmagreenbaum/Team7/assets/159954926/3559e4ef-dd75-447e-98af-4ae95e2b694a)

 # Data Tools
 ## Storage